TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/go/ycql.md

 title: Build a Go application that uses YCQL
 headerTitle: Build a Go application
 linkTitle: Go
-description: Build a sample Go application with the Yugabyte Go Driver for YCQL.
+description: Build a sample Go application with the ZNbase Go Driver for YCQL.
 menu:
   stable:
     parent: build-apps